quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part04_2.5.4_Matplotli.md

 :p What is the role of `fx(x)` in this script?
 ??x
-The `fx(x)` function defines the integrand \( f(x) = x \cdot \sin^2(x) \), which represents the mathematical function to be integrated.
+The `fx(x)` function defines the integrand $f(x) = x \cdot \sin^2(x)$, which represents the mathematical function to be integrated.
 This function is used later in the integration process, specifically when using the von Neumann rejection method for Monte Carlo simulation. x??

 ---